 For years Dalits in UP have been oppressed and exploited.
-The emergence of the Bahujan Samaj Party was seen as an open window for throwing out the differences practised against the Dalit community in the state.
+The emergence of the Bahujan Samaj Party was seen as an open window for throwing out the differences practiced against the Dalit community in the state.
 The condition did improve, however, there is still caste tensions in various parts of the state on a large scale, especially in villages.

 Chandrashekhar, a law graduate and the founder of the Bhim Army, has been pioneering in Dalit activism since 2015.
 Chandrashekhar calls himself Ravan, and his followers call him Chandrashekhar Azad.

 Bhim Army is not just any other Dalit outfit demanding justice.
-It is getting bigger day by day.
+It is getting bigger every day.
 Even the BSP and its chief Mayawati had to acknowledge its presence.
 What sets Bhim Army apart from others is that it acts and does not hesitate to resort to extreme and aggressive measures.

 The aggressive nature is natural.
 This is hundreds of years of frustration among the community.

 Chandrashekhar invited trouble and media attention to himself when he put up a banner at his native village which read as: ‘The Great Chamars of Dhadkauli Welcome You’.

 The word Chamar is often used as an abuse by upper-castes, with or without intending to denigrate a caste.
 And Chandrashekhar proudly held his caste against the world, without hesitating.

 This led to tensions between Dalit and Thakur groups in the village.
 (An obvious case of an upper caste person being threatened by the audacity of a lower caste person.)

 Why Bhim Army is unique

 Bhim Army works prominently towards educating children of fellow Dalits in various villages.
 The Army has hundreds of study circles across villages.